cicd-tutorials/cicd-tutorials.net/docs/examples/jenkins/build-status-pipelines/README.md

 ## Preparing the Jenkins instance

 The pipeline provided by this example can be added to any Jenkins instance you have administrator access.
-For example, Jenkins configuration from [Docker-in-Docker](../dind-jenkins/) example can be used.
+For example, Jenkins configuration from [Jenkins with access to hosts Docker engine](../jenkins-host-docker/) example can be used.

 In order to be able to run the seed project we will need [Job DSL](https://plugins.jenkins.io/job-dsl/) plugin.
 Install the plugin through Available tab in [Manage Jenkins > Manage Plugins](http://localhost:8080/pluginManager/available).